manku31/Akeshya/README.md

 ## Tools Used

-    - Next.js
+- Next.js  : For server-side rendering and static site generation
-    - Tailwind css
+- Tailwind css : For rapid UI development with utility-first CSS classes
+- Aos : For responsive animation design and pre-designed components

 ## Follow these steps to run this on your local machine: